 The work of painter, Cynthia Mosser, has been exhibited in solo and group exhibitions in the United States and abroad, which includes the Czech Republic and Hungary.
-Her work has been critically reviewed in ARTnews Magazine, Willamette Week newspaper, and featured in the TV show Portlandia.
+Her work has been critically reviewed in ARTnews Magazine, Willamette Week newspaper, and featured twice in the TV show Portlandia.
+She showed her work at the Augen Gallery in Portland, Oregon for 14 years.
 Cynthia received a B.A. in Art History from Whitman College in Walla Walla, Washington and attended Pratt Institute in Brooklyn, New York.

-More about me: I love cats and their weirdness, succulent plants for their juicy shapes, the color orange for its energy, hiking because it airs out my brain, and stand up paddle boarding which forces me to balance.
+More about me: I love cats and their weirdness, succulent plants for their juicy shapes, the color orange for its energy, hiking because it airs out my brain, and surfing which forces me to balance.
 Finally, thanks to my mountain climbing parents, I've climbed four mountains: Mt.
 Hood, Mt.
 St. Helens, South Sister and Symmetry Spire (Grand Tetons).

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.